What the generator actually checks

 What is an SPF record?

 SPF (Sender Policy Framework) is an email authentication mechanism defined in RFC 7208.
-It allows a domain to declare which servers are authorized to send emails on its behalf.
+It lets a domain declare which servers are allowed to send emails on its behalf.

 SPF record syntax